myscale/benchmark/public/home.md

 | Zilliz | Capacity-optimized 1 CU | 186 | - |
 | Zilliz | Performance-optimized 4 CU | 746 | - |

-We operate the client (`c4.xlarge`) in the same region as the cloud service to minimize networking influence.
+We operate the client (`c4.xlarge`) in the same region as the cloud service to minimize networking interference.
 The designated regions for each cloud service are as follows:

 | Service  | Server Region | Client Region |
 |----------|---------------|---------------|